z-dev/web-training/resources/npm-cheat-sheet.md

 ### Finding dependencies

-Google "<thing you want to do> npm".
+Google "thing you want to do npm".
 It will tend to lead you to the [npm site which has a search function](https://www.npmjs.com/search?q=netlify) should you need it.

 ###version